No Yeast Spelt Soda Bread with Chia Seeds (ready in less than one hour)

 Soda bread makes a great brunch

 I woke up one Sunday and really fancied a nice bit of bread and a boiled egg for brunch.
 The only thing on offer was mass-produced white sliced bread tucked away in the freezer for emergencies.
 I remembered watching a Jamie Oliver video about him making soda bread.
 No yeast, he’d said.
 Quick to make.
 And no kneading.
-Yes, it sound exactly what I was looking for.
+Yes, it sounded exactly what I was looking for.

 Soda bread has its modern day roots in Ireland (but was first eaten by native Americans), and history says that it first made an appearance in the 1830s.
 It’s apparently traditionally eaten around St Patrick’s Day, although I didn’t know that.
 Who cares though?
 Bread as simple and yummy as this should be eaten any time, surely?
+For more information about soda bread, check out my wholemeal spelt soda bread post.

 Soda bread is so adaptable

 I looked around at a few recipes and this spelt soda bread is a kind of mishmash of everyone else’s.
 It’s not traditional.
-Of course spelt flour (both wholemeal and white) needed to factor in the equation.
+Of course, spelt flour (both wholemeal and white) needed to factor in the equation.
 I also decided to throw in some chia seeds because, well, why not?

 I can’t tell you how easy and quick this was.
 It looked rustic (part of its undeniable charm) and tasted so good.
 It also rose higher than I’d expected, too.
 With no yeast or eggs, I wasn’t expecting a great rise, but that’s what I got.